 In that same article, “there were three [strategies] that were used by all three top pianists, but rarely utilized by the others.
 In fact, only two other pianists (ranked #4 and #6) used more than one: 1.
 The precise location and source of each error was identified accurately, rehearsed, and corrected.
 2. Tempo of individual performance trials was varied systematically; logically understandable changes in tempo occurred between trials (e.g. slowed things down to get tricky sections correct; or speeded things up to test themselves, but not too much).
 3. Target passages were repeated until the error was corrected and the passage was stabilized, as evidenced by the error’s absence in subsequent trials.
 What’s the common thread that ties these together?
 The researchers note that the most striking difference between the top three pianists and the rest, was how they handled mistakes.
 It’s not that the top pianists made fewer mistakes in the beginning and simply had an easier time learning the passage.
 The top pianists made mistakes too, but they managed to correct their errors in such a way that helped them avoid making the same mistakes over and over, leading to a higher proportion of correct trials overall.
 And one to rule them all: the top performers utilized a variety of error-correction methods, such as playing with one hand alone, or playing just part of the excerpt, but there was one strategy that seemed to be the most impactful.
 Slowing things down.”

 Some students do tend to play many exercises or pieces fast, believing that a faster tempo is more impressive to the teacher and maybe even a panel of judges at an audition.
 This is incorrect.
-A piece or exercise played accurately is much more appreciated by me as a teacher than anything played faster with mistakes.
+A piece or exercise played accurately and with expression is much more appreciated by me as a teacher than anything played faster with mistakes and less nuances.
 This is why, when a student does practice only two or three times in a week but comes in and listens to me, slows a particular assignment down, and plays nearly everything accurately or does play everything accurately, I do move them to the next piece or exercise in the book or on my mental list of music.
 I’m not looking for perfection.
 I’m looking to see if the student has understood and become better that week at the concept that was in the assignment.
-If the student has grasped it in a physically technical and mentally artistic way, I usually move them on.
+If the student has grasped it in a physically technical and mentally or emotionally artistic way, I usually move them on.
 This encourages a student.
 They are happy to get a sticker for trying and learning.
 That said, the students that practice four or more times a week learn more music building blocks faster and get to learn more music and get to play more pieces they want to play, eventually.
 And if the student will be using the particular piece for an audition or an upcoming recital, then, we practice together until it is at the best the student can play or sing it at the appropriate tempo and beautiful level of artistry.

 By the way, I don’t write note names under notes in the music the students are learning.
 I don’t believe this helps a student at all.
 Theory books are helpful, and writing note names in those books are essential but not in the music the student is practicing.
 Students will look at the letters under the notes instead of the notes themselves, and this defeats the purpose of having notes on a staff at all.
 There are many teaching tools to help students remember the notes on the staves, and I give them those tools.
 Once in a while, I ask a student to name notes, and if they can’t remember the notes, then, I remind them about the tools I have given them to help them learn.